18 | The Shame Addiction: What the Body Carries (Part 1 of 3)

 How Shame Gets Stored in the Body Before Language

-Neuroscientist Allan Schore demonstrated that shame is encoded in the right hemisphere during the earliest attachment interactions.
+Neuroscientist Allan Schore demonstrated that shame is encoded in the right hemisphere during the earliest interactions involving attachment.
 Before language.
 Before conscious memory.
 A parent's face turning away when the child reaches out.
 An emotional need expressed and dismissed.

 Schore's research identifies the first eighteen months to three years as the critical window, when the right hemisphere's growth spurt makes these experiences particularly formative.
 This is why some shame has no story attached to it.
 It lives in the body as sensation without narrative.